-Can You Receive SSD Benefits for Cardiac/Vascular Disorders?
+Can You Receive SSD Benefits for Cardiac/Vascular Disorders in Connecticut?

 If you are suffering from a cardiac vascular disorder, your condition may be sufficiently severe to qualify you for Social Security disability benefits.